tannguyen3489/react-router-redux-starter/README.md

-# React Redux Starter Kit
+# React Router Redux Starter Kit

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS modules with Sass support, unit testing, code coverage reports, bundle splitting, and a whole lot more.